NREL/Wattile/tests/fixtures/README.md

 - `feat_stats`: *dict*

     Containing parameters for adding statistics-based features.
-Figure below shows an example of rolling window based statistics features addition for a raw measurement called var1 with certain definitions of the parameters described below.
-Settings for `resample` are the same as in the previous example.
+Figure below shows an example (settings for `resample` are the same as in the previous example) of rolling window based statistics features addition for a raw measurement called var1 with certain definitions of the parameters described below.

     ![alt text](example_feat_stats.png)